ymolists/website/gitpod/docs/environment-variables.md

 Important notes:

 - [Project-Specific Environment Variables](#project-specific-environment-variables) will take precedence over [User-Specific Environment Variables](#user-specific-environment-variables)
-- The `gp env` command can pull/set environment variables from/to [User-Specific Environment Variables](#user-specific-environment-variables) but not [User-Specific Environment Variables](#user-specific-environment-variables)
+- The `gp env` command is only linked with [User-Specific Environment Variables](#user-specific-environment-variables) but not [User-Specific Environment Variables](#project-specific-environment-variables).
+That means, if you set an environment variable with the `gp env` command, it will be saved in [your account settings](https://gitpod.io/variables).

 > **Warning:** Care should be taken with secrets.
 Allowing secrets to be accessed from workspaces will expose those secrets to anyone who can open the workspace.